panichella/SURF/README.md

 Replication Package for the paper entitled "Summarizing App Reviews for Planning Future Change Tasks"

 Description of the content of folder "SURF_replication_package":
 1) "Experiment I" contains:
    a) the folder "summaries" which contains all the html summaries generated through SURF
       and browsed by study participants involved in the Experiment I.
-   b) the folder "XMLreviews" which contains, for each app involved in the Experiment I,
+   b) the folder "XMLreviews" which contains, for each of the apps involved in the Experiment I,
-      the corresponding reviews collected in the xml file.
+      the corresponding XML file containing all the collected reviews for that app.
 These xml files have been used as input files for the SURF tool for generating the summaries contained in the "summaries" folder
    c) "Experiment_I_results.xlsx" which contains all the answers to our